jokester/jokester.github.io/posts/2014/2014-01-14-immutable-element-in-python-tuple.markdown

 ---
-title: "TIL: Immutable element in tuple"
+title: Immutable element in Python tuple
 publishAt: 2014-01-14
-slug: til-python-immutable-element-in-tuple
 ---

 #### What